 - Exposure to toxins

-What Is A Non-Alcoholic Fatty Liver Disease (NAFLD)?
+What is a Non-Alcoholic Fatty Liver Disease (NAFLD)?

 As the name indicates, this type of fatty liver is not due to heavy alcohol drinking.
-NAFLD is characterized by elevated liver enzymes in the absence of alcohol consumption and secondary causes of liver diseases.
+NAFLD is characterized by elevated liver enzymes in the absence of alcohol consumption.
+As per estimates, the prevalence of NAFAD in India is as high as 9 % to 32 % of the general population.
+NAFLD has two types:

 Also known as simple fatty liver, this is a form of NAFL in which you have fat in your liver but no or low liver inflammation or liver cell damage.
-The simple fatty liver typically does not progress to cause liver damage or complications.

-Non-Alcoholic Steatohepatitis (NASH)
+2. Non-Alcoholic Steatohepatitis (NASH)

 In this type of NAFLD, in addition to fat deposits, you have inflammation of the liver and liver cell damage.
-Some of these patients with hepatic steatosis develop liver inflammation or fibrosis and thus to NASH, leading to future complications like liver cirrhosis and cancer.

 Alcoholic Fatty Liver Disease (AFLD)